 Steve Dotson, MBA (Treasurer), Harvard Alumni & Air Force veteran who has retired from a long career in finance working in Washington DC.

-Nichole Gulowsen entered the field of social services in 1996 when she began working as an Assistant in the Child & Families Program at the Washington Hancock Community Agency.
+Nichole Gulowsen, Secretary, entered the field of social services in 1996 when she began working as an Assistant in the Child & Families Program at the Washington Hancock Community Agency.
 From there she would go on to hold positions as a Case Manager with Community Care of Bangor; Assistant Director of the Emmaus Shelter and then Director; Substance Use and Mental Health Counselor with Wellspring; Program Director of Wellspring’s Infinity House, and now, she is in private practice as a Licensed Clinical Social Worker doing substance use and mental health counseling, affording her the time to serve on the Board of Directors for Families First Community Center, an organization she has been interested in since 2015 when it’s original founder began developing its concept while working at the Emmaus Homeless Shelter.
 Creig Crippen once wrote, “I love the weirdos.
 The rule breakers.
 The strange, whimsical, outlandish, peculiar, and uncanny.
 The misfits.
 The curious, unusual, eccentric, and unpredictable.
 The freaks.
 The radical, star-gazing vagabonds.
 The loners.
 The rejects.
 The outsiders.
 The silly romanticists who ridiculously dream of changing the world someday – because they do.”
 These are not only the people I work with but they are the people who will change the world and I am proud to consider myself one of them!

 Kate McLoud, Retired Lieutenant Col. Airforce, has expertise in finance

 Cherie Longo, retired after many years working at a hospital in central Maine.
 She worked in various areas of accounting and finance.